bilelsgh/ranked_retrieval_cs3245/README.txt

         ...

     As we use offset as posting list ID, we don't need to write it in the posting list.

+	The output for the documents’ length file : docID1 length docID2 length
+…

 # search.py: